s0crates-eth/web3/README.md

 ## **TODO**
 - On Sec3 >> https://github.com/buildspace/buildspace-projects/tree/main/NFT_Collection/en/Section_3
+- I have archived all the old stuff to make room for the new // I also readded nodemodules to gitignore

 ## **WORKING NOTES**
 - I should finish this tut and then replace all the random word SVG stuff with custom code